 - Thirty-seven percent of women questioned reported getting annoyed when someone who has hearing loss wasn’t listening to them

 How you feel about yourself and the world and the state of your health are affected by hearing loss.
 It also has an effect on your relationships.
 When you get hearing aids many of these side effects go away and that’s good news.
-Make an appointment with a hearing care specialist to find out what solution works best for you.
+Make an appointment to find out what solution works best for you.